ME-ICA/tedana/docs/denoising.rst

 Orthogonalize the noise components w.r.t. the accepted components prior to denoising
 ************************************************************************************

-Independent component analysis decomposes the data into _independent_ components, obviously.
+Independent component analysis decomposes the data into components that are `statistically independent`.
 Unlike principal components analysis, the components from ICA are not orthogonal, so they may explain shared variance.
 If you want to ensure that variance shared between the accepted and rejected components does not contaminate the denoised data, you may wish to orthogonalize the rejected components with respect to the accepted components.